Marriage & Civil Partnership Advice with Covid-19

 When can I get married?

 Following the announcement by the Prime Minister on 22nd February 2021, Marriage and Civil Partnership ceremonies will be resumed from Monday 29th March 2021 under a proposed roadmap.
-Please note the following dates are subject to review and may change depending on any future government announcements:
+Please click here for further details.

 Do the guests and the couple have to wear a face covering?